With its elegant and simple design and relaxed vibes, the popularity of a Scandinavian-style bedroom shows no sign of waning.

 1. Choose calming colours

-Muted colours are key to the Scandinavian look, and they help create a serene, tranquil feel.
-Classic neutrals such as white, grey and beige always work brilliantly, but they’re by no means the only choices.
-Soft pastels, earthy terracotta tones and restful shades of blue or green make great alternatives.
+Muted colours are key to a Scandi bedroom as they help to create a serene and tranquil feel.
+When choosing bedroom paint opt for classic neutrals in your colour scheme such as beige, grey and white - but they’re by no means the only choices.
+Soft pastels, earthy terracotta tones and restful shades of blue or green make great alternatives to a white bedroom.

 2. Avoid clutter